Chuka man-eater

-The Chuka man-eating tiger was a male Bengal tiger responsible for the death of three boys from Thak village in the Ladhya Valley in 1937.
+The Chuka man-eating tiger was a male Bengal tiger responsible for the death of three boys from Thak village in the Ladhya Valley in India in 1937.
 It was shot by Jim Corbett in April 1937 who noted that the animal had a broken canine tooth and several gunshot wounds in various parts of his body.

 First attacks

 Before becoming a man-eater, the tiger used to frequent the firetrack running between the villages Chuka and Kot Kindri, frequently attacking travellers passing along the path.
 In the book Temple Tiger and more Man-Eaters of Kumaon, Corbett describes two such incidents which occurred in the winter of 1936–37.
 In the first incident, a villager was driving two bullocks along the path to Chuka when a tiger suddenly appeared in his path.
-The villager interposed himself between the tiger and his bullocks attempting to drive the tiger away.
+The villager interposed between the tiger and his bullocks attempting to drive the tiger away.
 Taking advantage of the diversion created in their favour, the bullocks bolted away to the village.
 The tiger, however, attacked the man as he attempted to flee.
 As it sprang on him it gripped the plough and the provisions the man had been carrying across his shoulders.
 Relieved of his belongings the man sprinted towards the village.
 One of the tiger's claws had inflicted a deep wound on his right arm.
 Some weeks later two men from Tanakpur were using the same path while going to Kot Kindri.
 The tiger again appeared.
-However, the men ignored it and continued to walk shouting as they went.
-The tiger sprang on the first man who was a carrying a bag of gur (unrefined sugar).
+However, the men continued to walk, shouting as they went.
+The tiger sprang on the first man who was carrying a bag of gur (unrefined sugar).
 The bag of gur caught in the tiger's mouth as it went down the hillside, leaving the man unharmed.